vbonhomme/KappaV/README.md

 KappaV
 ======

-KappaV [R](http://cran.r-project.org/) package.
+* KappaV [R](http://cran.r-project.org/) package.
 Calculates "vectorial Kappa", an index of congruence between patchy mosaics.

+* A Java counterpart exists and can be found there: [Java KappaV](https://github.com/MathCastets/VectorialKappa).

-Have a look to KappaV's [homepage](http://www.vincentbonhomme.fr/KappaV).
+* Have a look to KappaV's [homepage](http://www.vincentbonhomme.fr/KappaV).